UA-NASA-Robotics/Roobot-Over-IP/lib/UnityTypes.md

 2. Magnitude:

     - The magnitude of a vector is known as the modulus in vector math.
-Can be accessed with the modulus
+Can be accessed with `.magnitude()`.
-      operator: %

 3. Absolute Value: